Naya Khang Peak (Ghanja La Chuli) 5844m

 What usually makes things worse is trying to push through it just to stay on schedule or reach the summit.
 That’s where people get into trouble.

-On this climb, our lead guide (Lacchuman Tamang) keeps a close eye on everyone.
+On this climb, your guide keeps a close eye on everyone.
 If someone is not adjusting well, the pace is slowed down, or sometimes you take an extra day.
 In some cases, going down is the safest option, and that’s completely okay.
-Reaching the top is great, but getting back safely matters more
+Reaching the top is great, but getting back safely matters more.

 How to Prepare for Naya Khang Peak (Training Guide)